-What is Netwire malware?
+What is Netwire RAT?

 Netwire is a remote access trojan type malware.
 A RAT is a malware used to control an infected machine remotely.
 This particular RAT can perform over 100 malicious actions on infect machines and can attack multiple systems including Windows, Apple’s MacOS, and Linux.

-Netwire is available for purchase on the darknet in the underground hacking communities where attackers can buy this RAT for the price of 40 to 140 USD.
+Netwire malware is available for purchase on the darknet in the underground hacking communities where attackers can buy this RAT for the price of 40 to 140 USD.
 In addition, Netwire can be purchased on the surface internet for a price of 180 USD.
 Notably, in 2016 Netwire received an update which added the functionality to steal data from devices connected to the infected machine, such as USB credit card readers, allowing Netwire to perform POS attacks.

-General description of Netwire
+General description of Netwire RAT

 Netwire Trojan core functionality allows this malware to take remote control of infected PCs, record keyboard strokes and mouse behavior as well as take screenshots, check system information and create fake HTTP proxies.